 You want to pray, and you know you should pray, so why is it such a struggle to pray?
+Have you found yourself wondering “How can I cultivate an effective prayer life?”
 Creating the habit of prayer can be challenging.
 Praying through a spiritual slump can seem impossible.
-What can you do to improve your prayer life?
+What can you do to improve your prayer time?

 Some days it can be incredibly hard to focus your thoughts without a million interruptions.
 Other days you make the time, but the words won’t come.
 Maybe you’re in a season of discouragement or depression.
 Frustrated, you find yourself praying less and less, until one day the convicting tug at your heart becomes too much to ignore.
 You know you’ve messed up and gotten off-track.
 How do you re-align yourself and get back in relationship with Him?

 How Can I Cultivate An Effective Prayer Life?

 1. Make an appointment with God, in a quiet place, for prayer.

 Did you see the recent faith-based movie War Room?
 Remember the prayer closet?
 It’s biblical!
 In Matthew 6:6 we read this example, “But when you pray, go into your room and shut the door and pray…” (HCSB).
 The KJV actually uses the word “closet” instead of “room.”
 The spirit of the verse is to find a quiet place where you can shut yourself away while you pray.